Serpens: A High Bandwidth Memory Based Accelerator for General-Purpose Sparse Matrix-Vector Multiplication: Conclusion

 \subsection{Index Coalescing \& Non-Zero Reordering}

 Index coalescing is a micro-architecture level optimization we apply to improve URAM utilization.
 The minimum bit width of a URAM configuration is 72.
-It is a waste to store a 32-bit float (FP32) value to one URAM address.
-Thus, we coalesce two values whose destination row indices are consecutive into one same URAM address.
+It is a waste to store a 32-bit float (FP32) value to one URAM address (entry).
+Thus, we coalesce two values whose destination row indices are consecutive into one common URAM address.
 In the reordering of non-zeros (sparse elements), besides read-after-write (RAW) conflict~\cite{song2021sextans}, we also need to handle the URAM access conflicts caused by coalesced indices.

 Figure\ref{figure:reorder} compares the non-zero reordering in Sextans~\cite{song2021sextans} and in \serpens.
 We assume the latency $T$ of DSP accumulation on a float is 2 cycles.
 We view the recording in Sextans~\cite{song2021sextans} as a process of two steps -- coloring and reordering.
 The coloring step colors elements in the same row with the same color shown in Figure~\ref{figure:reorder} (a).
 In the recording step, we ensure none of the same color elements are in any of the $T$-cycle windows (Figure~\ref{figure:reorder} (c)).
 After we applied the index coalescing, we store two elements of consecutive row indices to the same URAM address.
 To avoid URAM address conflicts, we only need to color elements of two consecutive rows with the same color shown in Figure~\ref{figure:reorder} (b) and then apply the same reordering rule for \serpens.
 Figure~\ref{figure:reorder} (d) illustrates the reordered non-zeros taking both RAW and index coalescing conflicts into consideration.
+We summarize the design parameters of \serpens accelerator in Table~\ref{table:parameters}.